 A Tour in Bonifacio Global City (BGC)

 BGC is one of the most prominent city in the whole Metro Manila.
-The side-walks are very pedestrian friendly as well as the environment, even though it is in the middle of a busy city.
+It’s conveniently located, the side-walks are very pedestrian friendly as well as the environment, even though it is in the middle of a busy city.

 There, you can meet fabulous people along the way, gorgeous landscapes and building, malls, restaurants and clean parks.